mkhadadeh/Unity-Dialogue-System-Extensions/README.md

  After creating the script for the tag, create an object of the tag type in the editor and store it in `Resources/CustomTags/` so that the parser will know to look for the tag.
 ## RTL Dialogue and YarnSpinner
  Note: *Switch to the RTL branch of this repository to get access to RTL support.
 The master branch does not include any RTL features.*

- RTL Dialogue is implemented using @mnarimani's RTL Text Mesh Pro plugin found here https://github.com/mnarimani/RTLTMPro.
-To use Yarn Dialogue with RTL Text Mesh Pro, use the `TMPRTLDialogueUI` Component.
-This will work the same way the TMPDialogueUI Component works, but with RTL Text Mesh Pro components.

- ### RTL Custom Tags
- You can create custom tags for RTL Dialogue.
-These tags must extend from `CustomRTLTMPTag`.
-They work the same way Custom Tags work.

- Note: *Tags extending from `CustomTMPTag` are not parsed for RTL Text.
-Tags extending from `CustomRTLTMPTag` are not parsed for text that does not use the RTL Text Mesh Pro component*

- After coding RTL Custom Tags, create an object of the tag type in the editor and store it in `Resources/CustomRTLTags/` so that the parser will know to look for the tag.